Dubbing: France

 In France, dubbing is the norm.
 Most movies with a theatrical release, including all those from major distributors, are dubbed.
 Those that are not, are foreign independent films whose budget for international distribution is limited, or foreign art films with a niche audience.

 Almost all theaters show movies with their French dubbing ("VF", short for version française).
 Some of them also offer screenings in the original language ("VO", short for version originale), generally accompanied with French subtitles ("VOST", short for version originale sous-titrée).
 A minority of theaters (usually small ones) screen exclusively in the original language.
 According to the CNC (National Centre for Cinematography), VOST screenings accounted for 16.9% of tickets sold in France.

 In addition, dubbing is required for home entertainment and television screenings.
 However, since the advent of digital television, foreign programs are broadcast to television viewers in both languages (sometimes, French with audio description is also aired); while the French-language track is selected by default, viewers can switch to the original-language track and enable French subtitles.
 As a special case, the binational television channel Arte broadcasts both the French and German dubbing, in addition to the original-language version.

-Germany, Austria, Switzerland
+Switzerland

 Unlike in Austria and Germany, cinemas in German-speaking Switzerland historically strongly preferred subtitled versions of foreign-language films.
 Swiss film distributors commissioned dual-language prints with both German and French subtitles as the primary version, with the dubbed version also shown.
 In recent years, however, there has been a shift towards dubbed versions, which now account for the majority of showings.